Most people are not using phentermine, for weight loss, correctly.

 Using phentermine no more than 3 days every 7 days (at the absolute most!).

 Many patients will be fine using it only 2x every 7 days.

 The days that you use phentermine are the days that you practice either prolonged or intermittent fasting.

 You can take phentermine on the morning of and on an empty stomach to help reduce your appetite for that day.

 It’s a simple change, but one that has a huge impact on your weight.

-Before you run out and get your Doctor to give you Phentermine make sure that you read the limitations of this medication and using this method.
+Before you run out and get your doctor to give you phentermine make sure that you read the limitations of this medication and use this method.

 Is Phentermine Safe?
 Side Effects to Watch out for

 As much as I like phentermine we need to be fair about the potential side effects associated with this medication.